forbze/WWDC-First-Time-Guide/README.md

 ###Other Things to Do###
 ##Pilgrimage to the Mothership##
-Last year, we arrived at 11am from a 14 hour flight and by 1pm we had checked into our hotel, registered at Moscone, hired a car, and we were on our way for the 45-60 minute journey to 1 infinite loop.
+Last year, we arrived at 11am from a 14-hour flight and by 1pm we had checked into our hotel, registered at Moscone, hired a car, and we were on our way for the 45-60 minute journey to 1 infinite loop.

-Apple HQ is the home of the original Apple store, and you can pick up t-shirts and momentos that you can't find anywhere else.
+Apple HQ is the home of the original Apple store, and you can pick up t-shirts and mementos that you can't find anywhere else.
 Make sure you get a photo with the 1 infinite loop sign.

 ##WWDC parties##

 There are a lot of parties during the week hosted by some of SF & The Valley's biggest companies.
-The party by Twiter / Fabric which was on the Monday night in 2015 is normally one of the biggest.
+The party by Twitter / Fabric which was on the Monday night in 2015 is normally one of the biggest.

 Every night there is something different, and I also recommend these from a networking perspective...
 There's an awesome array of startups and companies willing to host, and they normally have awesome free swag, food & drinks.